 FactorHardwoodLVP

 Water ResistancePoor — wood swells, warps, and stains with moisture exposure.
-Not recommended for bathrooms or laundry rooms.Excellent — 100% waterproof.
-Safe for any room including bathrooms, kitchens, and below-grade spaces.
+Not recommended for bathrooms or laundry rooms.Excellent — water-resistant core handles spills, humidity, and wet rooms well.
+A strong choice for bathrooms, kitchens, and below-grade spaces.

 DurabilityVery durable when properly maintained.
 Can be scratched by pets and heavy furniture.
 Can be refinished to remove damage.Extremely durable wear layer resists scratches, dents, and stains.
 Cannot be refinished — replace planks if damaged.